Optimize images on demand

 How can I measure the impact of image optimization?

-You can monitor traffic savings by tracking bandwidth reduction metrics, comparing processed images against original transfers over time.
+Monitor traffic savings by tracking bandwidth reduction metrics in Real-Time Metrics, comparing processed images against original transfers over time.
+You can also observe Core Web Vitals improvements through your preferred analytics tools.